Randal Grichuk Player Props: Rockies vs. Padres

 Randal Grichuk At The Plate

-- Grichuk has driven in a run in eight games this year (26.7%), including two games with multiple runs batted in.
+- In nine games this season (29.0%), Grichuk has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.